Colombian Fitness Model Diana Maux Shows Off Cleavage, Abs, And Booty In Breathtaking Instagram Photo

 Thank you God for a healthy mind, a strong body and a joyful spirit❤️????????
 Today, I bless my mind with positivity thinking, my spirit with pray and my body with nutritious food and exercise. .
 Today is arm day ???? see you Live at 11 am PT fam:) Letz Gooo! ___ ????????
 Gracias Dios por una mente sana, un cuerpo fuerte y un espíritu alegre❤️????????
 Hoy, bendigo mi mente con pensamientos positivos, mi espíritu con oración y mi cuerpo con alimentos nutritivos y ejercicio.
 Hoy toca brazo ???? nos vemos en vivo a las 11 am PT familia 🙂 Letz Gooo!

-Diana kept her look simple – her only visible accessory was a pair of aviator sunglasses.
-She let her long, wavy hair cascade down her back and shoulders as she lifted her face heavenward.
-Diana also wore minimal makeup and slicked on some nude lip gloss to complete her look.
+Diana kept her look simple — her only visible accessory was a pair of aviator sunglasses.
+She let her long, wavy hair cascade down her back and shoulders as she lifted her face toward the sky.
+She also wore minimal makeup and slicked on some nude lip gloss to complete her look.

-Diana has an infectious smile.
-Her bubbly, effervescent nature has many fans coming back for more.
-When she’s not posting bikini pics or workout videos, Diana often shares her daring dance moves.
-In her caption, she also talks about blessing her mind, spirit, and body with positive thinking, nutritious food, and exercise.
-Her fans seemed to resonate with her message and photo and posted their compliments and praise in the comments section.
+She has an infectious smile and her bubbly, effervescent nature has many fans coming back for more.
+When she’s not posting bikini pics or workout videos, she often shares her daring dance moves.
+In her caption, she talked about blessing her mind, spirit, and body with positive thinking, nutritious food, and exercise.
+Her fans seemed to resonate with her message and photo, taking to the comments section to leave their compliments and praise.

 “Grateful minds always a blessing,” one fan opined.